EddOliver/AggroFox/Sigfox Configuration/First Configuration/README.md

 The first step to be able to use the Sigfox services, you must have the necessary hardware like the ones shown on the official website: https://partners.sigfox.com/products/device

-In this project, we are using a Pycom Fipy Board, which in addition to the services of LoRa, LTE Cat-M1 / NB-IoT, Wifi, Etc... has the embebed service of Sigfox, in addition to a free subscription for two years to their platform.
+In this project, we are using a Pycom FiPy Board, which in addition to the services of LoRa, LTE Cat-M1 / NB-IoT, Wifi, Etc... has embeded the Sigfox connectivity, in addition to a free subscription for two years to their platform.

 # Before starting